How to print on fabric: The right techniques for fabric printing

 Reproducing on cushion fabric depends, again, on the type of fabric you’re using.
 Take a look at the sections above that cover the different fabric choices and the methods used to print on each.

-Choose the right fabric for your business and DIY crafts
+Choose the right material for your business and DIY crafts

-- Uploading your design.
-If you haven’t created one, you can choose one from our unique collection of 13,000+ designs created by local artists that work well with various business and DIY crafts and products.
+• Uploading your pattern: If you haven’t created one, you can choose one from our unique collection of designs created by local artists that work well with various business and DIY crafts and products.

-- Select the fabric from our list of base fabrics.
+• Select the material from our list of base materials.

-Over the years Adobe Photoshop has become the software of choice for those wishing to design on fabric.
+Years ago, Adobe Photoshop became the software of choice for those wishing to create a pattern on material.
 It features a wide selection of tools that can assist designers create exactly what they want.

 Whether you’re keen to transform an image, manipulate it, or create something quite unique, this is the perfect programme for you.

-Once you’ve created your fabric design, maake's process is easy.
+Once you’ve created your material pattern, maake's process is easy.

-Note: Large designs can take up to 5 minutes, so please be patien
+Note: Large designs can take up to 5 minutes, so please be patient while we upload your print